-Other topics covered during Semester 1 include Personal Identity and Anti-Bullying.

-In Semester 2, the course includes changes to the body during puberty and addiction to substances such as caffeine, nicotine and sugar.
+Topics covered during this course include Personal Identity, Anti-Bullying, changes to the body during puberty covered during Semester 1 include Personal Identity and Anti-Bullying.
+Changes to the body during puberty and addiction to substances such as caffeine, nicotine and sugar.

-The course at Year 8 looks at students' own Values and how this impacts their life, the importance of Mental Health in a topic called 'Healthy Minds', sex education including anatomy and contraception in 'Sex Life!' and also discussing personal safety in a variety of contexts.
+The course at Year 8 looks at students' own Values and how this impacts their life, the importance of Mental Health in a topic called 'Healthy Minds', sex education including anatomy and contraception in 'Sex and Respect' and also discussing personal safety in a variety of contexts.